juncture-digital/essays/docs/getting-started/README.md

 - [Some basic Markdown formatting](#simple-formatting), including the creation and formatting of section headings, quoted text, and a list
 - [Adding a citation](#add-citation) (footnote) to reference the source of the text used in the essay
 - [Adding a high resolution image](#add-image) in an embedded media viewer
-- [Use media viewer to in compare mode](#add-image-compare) to compare the first version of the "Bedroom in Arles" painting and an early sketch
+- [Using the media viewer in compare mode](#add-image-compare) to compare the first version of the "Bedroom in Arles" painting and an early sketch
-- [Use media viewer to in grid mode](#add-image-grid) to display all 3 versions of the paintings with full resolution popups
+- [Using the media viewer in grid mode](#add-image-grid) to display all 3 versions of the paintings with full resolution popups
-- [Create a text interaction to zoom](#create-zoomto) in on a region of an image referenced from the text
+- [Creating a text interaction to zoom](#create-zoomto) in on a region of an image referenced from the text
-- [Create an information popup](#create-infobox) that is opened when the cursor is positioned over the relevant text
+- [Creating an information popup](#create-infobox) that is opened when the cursor is positioned over the relevant text
-- [Add an essay header](#add-essay-header) with a title and banner image
+- [Adding an essay header](#add-essay-header) with a title, subtitle and banner image

 ### Opening a new essay file {#new-essay}